petehuang/petehuang.github.io/_posts/2018-12-15-learning-intensity-consistency.markdown

 > In order to explain what they saw, Chase and Simon proposed a "chunking theory" of expertise, a pivotal idea that helps explain what Starkes found in her work with field hockey and volleyball players.
 Chess masters and elite athletes alike "chunk" information on the board or the field.
 In other words, rather than grappling with a large number of individual pieces, experts unconsciously group information into a smaller number of meaningful chunks based on patterns they have seen before.

-I’m reminded of that model when I hear people with at least some depth in a field talk about their work - when dancers talk about “texture”, when traders can reel off the interdependencies across liquidity, price, and all these other concepts that I don’t know, when comedians talk about their sensibilities and constructions of something as seemingly simple as a joke.
+I’m reminded of these models when I hear people with at least some depth in a field talk about their work - when dancers talk about “texture”, when traders can reel off the interdependencies across liquidity, price, and all these other concepts that I don’t know, when comedians talk about their sensibilities and constructions of something as seemingly simple as a joke.

 It is that level of understanding, where we explore the nuances of these chunks rather than the individual motions that compose them, that makes things all the more interesting.

-For the average person learning a new skills, how do we get to that level as effectively as possible?
+How does the average person learning a new skill get to that level as effectively as possible?
+Do people develop "chunks" through sheer quantity, through intense periods (almost as trauma burns experiences into your memory), or through prolonged consistency (implying that the deep mental structures take time to form, like a muscle)?

 ## Quantity matters